JBerthelier/ParasiTE/README.md

 # Run Parasite demo data to test your installation

-Expected run time for demo data was tested on a Linux Machine Ubuntu 8G of memory:
+Expected run time for demo data is 2 min (it was tested on a Linux Machine Ubuntu with 8Gb of memory)

 1. extract the folder
 `cd /ParasiTE/`